Getting Started With Backyard Chickens

 The Urban Chicken

 As natural foods and sourced ingredients continue to become an increasing priority nationwide, raising “backyard” chickens is likewise gaining popularity.
 So-named for the convenience of maintaining a flock of typically 1-4 hens in a small-scale setting, such as in the backyard of a residential property.
 “Backyard” chicken raising makes for a fun hobby for rural and urban families alike, with many practical benefits.
+Check and see if there is a class coming up, here!

 Before purchasing chicks, it is important to first create a plan for your “backyard” experience.
 Decide how much area of your property you want to dedicate to chickens.
 With this in mind, map out the area dedicating space for a chicken coop, chicken run, and foraging area.
 Keep in mind that chickens enjoy scratching at the ground to forage for insects.
 Be sure to make note of any areas you wish to remain off-limits (flower beds, delicate areas of the garden, etc.).
 Knowing your space determines how many chickens you can comfortably house.
 For birds with a free range of the backyard, you should allow 3 square feet in the coop per bird.
 If they will be in an enclosed run all the time 10 square feet per bird should be provided.
 Get familiar with your city’s regulations as well as any residential ordinances that may limit the number or sex of chickens allowed on your property.